masdev94/Laravel-chat-App/README.md

 **How it works:**
 1. Enable AI toggle in any chat room
 2. Use trigger words in your messages
-3. AI responds contextually to the conversation
+3. AI responds contextually using conversation history
+4. AI remembers your previous interactions in each room
+5. View and manage your chat history in the sidebar
-4. Other users see both your message and AI response
+6. Other users see both your message and AI response

+**History Features:**
+- 📚 **Persistent Memory**: AI remembers up to 8 recent conversations per room
+- 🔄 **History Panel**: View your recent AI interactions
+- 🗑️ **Clear History**: Remove conversation history when needed
+- 📱 **Per-Room Storage**: Each room maintains separate chat history

 ### Technical AI Features